Pennsylvania Lawmakers Begin Advancing $11B Budget Package

 The legislation emerged from closed-door talks as lawmakers rush to wrap up their two-year session.

 The main spending bill passed the House Appropriations Committee on a party-line basis, in part reflecting Democrats’ unhappiness with how federal coronavirus relief aid is being used.
-A House floor vote on the legislation was possible later Thursday.
+House and Senate floor votes on the legislation were possible Friday.

 All told, the package authorizes nearly $11 billion in new spending, bringing the current year's operating budget to $36.5 billion, about 4% above last year's approved spending.
 The higher spending is driven primarily by medical care for the poor, elderly and disabled.